AntoninaVi/AntoninaVi/README.md

 <h1 align="center">Hi there ☺, I'm Antonina</h1>
 <h3 align="center">A pragmatic and hard working frontend developer</h3>

-- 🔭 I’m currently working on **a project 'Unobvious laws', that would provide information about weird and unobvious laws in different countries around the world for travellers and immigrants**

 - 💬 I speak **English, Russian, German**

 - 📫 How to reach me **tonatonotonya@gmail.com**